3 Smart Reasons to Get Vocational Training in or Near the Bronx

 Thanks in part to a lot of public and private investment, the Bronx has become one of New York City's best areas for job growth and community vitality.
 In fact, an increasing number of families, students, and other residents are deciding to make the city's northern-most borough their long-term home.
 These stats show just how positive some of the trends have been:

-- At an increase of 7.7 percent, employment growth in the Bronx's private sector outpaced all other NYC boroughs, aside from Brooklyn, between 2007 and 2012.*
+- At an increase of 21 percent, employment growth in the Bronx's private sector outpaced all other NYC boroughs, between 2007 and 2017.*

 2. Close Proximity to a Wealth of Job Opportunities